Monday, 20 October 2014

 Process of water treatment

-(1) Extraction of
+(1) Extraction of water from source

 (2) Sedimentation